 Legislative Agenda: Working for PAs

-Your Governmental Affairs Committee is working on advancements in legislation to remove barriers to PA practice and enable all PAs to practice at the level for which we have been trained.
+Your Government Affairs Committee is working on advancements in legislation to remove barriers to PA practice and enable all PAs to practice at the level for which we have been trained.

 - Fluoroscopy: For the past several years we have been working on changes in the laws so PAs can perform fluoroscopy.
 Current barriers include no set educational process, and concerns raised about supervision and radiation safety.
 Recognizing the need for PAs to be able to utilize fluoroscopy and the need for standardized education, the American Academy of Physician Assistants and the American Society of Radiologic Technologists together developed an educational framework and competency assessment program that is nationally accepted to help ensure that PAs performing fluoroscopy are properly prepared.
 The education consists of forty hours of didactic, forty hours of clinical training and includes radiation safety.